-A theory that Christian Metz's looked extensively at, as a film theorist, was the idea of diegetic and non-diegetic sounds or music.
+A theory that Christian Metz's looked extensively at as a film theorist was the idea of diegetic and non-diegetic sounds and music.
 The term diegesis was first developed by Plato in his novel Plato's Republic, although diegesis then was said to "denotes narrative in the wider generic sense of discourse that communicates information keyed to a temporal framework (events "past, present, or future," Republic 392d)".
 In modern terms, "Diegetic sound is any sound that emanates from the story world of the film.
 The term comes from the word diegesis, which is the evolution of a Greek term that means narration or narrative...
 The source of diegetic sound doesn't necessarily need to be seen on screen, as long as the audience understands that it is coming from something within the film" (MasterClass, October 2019).
 Diegesis deals with the world created within a film and the story that is being told by a films plot.
-To put things into perspective, music performed on instruments by a films characters affect the plot and requires narration within the music, qualifying the sounds heard as diegetic.
-Diegetic music and sounds can be seen in almost any well-known movie and adds a whole new outlook and perspective to the movie being produced.
+To put things into perspective music performed on instruments by a films characters affect the plot and requires narration in the music, qualifying the sounds being heard as diegetic.
+Diegetic music and sounds can be seen in almost any well-known movie, and adds a whole new outlook and perspective to the movie being produced.
+A well-known example of diegetic sounds in action can been seen when examining the hit movie

-Background music that does not involve any characters from the film or affect the film's plot in any way and instead is used to help set the tone/mood of the film, is considered to be nondiegetic.
+Where background music that does not involve any characters from the film helps to set the tone/mood of the film and is not considered to be non-diegetic.
 "Non-diegetic sound, also called commentary or nonliteral sound, is any sound that does not originate from within the film's world.
 The film's characters are not able to hear non-diegetic sound.
 All non-diegetic sound is added by sound editors in post-production" (MasterClass, October 2019).
-This idea can be seen in virtually every movie you watch today, and a great example of non-diegetic sounds is seen in the movie Jaws, directed by Steven Spielberg.
-Almost everyone knows the ominous music that is played as the great white shark, Jaws, approaches the main characters boat.
-The ominous sounds that the audience is hearing is considered background music because the film's characters and plot are unaffected by the sounds produced.
-The characters within a film never actually hear any of the background music because it is only meant to influence the audience, setting a mood that adds to the immersive aspect of the viewing experience.
-The example shown in the movie Jaws is a very effective example of setting a films mood using non-diegetic sounds.
-Those viewing the film cannot help the chills that creep up their spine and the feeling of fear as they anticipate the horror that is about to take place.
+This idea can be seen in virtually every movie you watch today and a great example of non-diegetic sounds is seen in the movie Jaws, directed by Steven Spielberg.
+Everyone knows the ominous music of the great white shark, Jaws, that plays in various scenes of the film as the shark approaches the main characters boat.
+The ominous sounds that the audience is hearing is considered background music due to the fact that the characters in the film are unaffected and not involved with the music in any way.
+The characters within a film never actually hear any of the background music because it is only meant to influence the audience, setting a mood that adds to the immersive factor of the viewing experience.
+The example shown in the movie Jaws is a very effective example of setting a films mood.
+Those viewing the film cannot help the chills that creep up their spine and the feeling of fear as they anticipate the horror that is about to take place within the film.